cancerDHC/sheet2linkml/README.md

 export CDM_GOOGLE_SHEET_ID=WbM2Jr869ofmdcSmhX_1E0aLWvnK2-gr47Mo_tzuQKWy
 ```

-A `google_api_credentials.json` file is also required in the root of this repo.
-Documentation is forthcoming.
+A `google_api_credentials.json` file is also required in the root of this repo as detailed in the Authorization section above.

 And the user is responsible for defining
 - `~/path/to/crdch_model.yaml`